sodacan-net/sodacan-core/webserver/README.md

 Maintain topics, modes, clocks, modules, and messages

 #### Operations
-This page allows start and stop server(s) and monitor their operation.
+This page allows functions to start and stop server(s) and monitor their operation.
 Monitor message bus storage and message traffic.
 Monitor actual message traffic.
 Publish messages

 #### Application Console
 There are two major categories of pages in this section: Generic and Custom.
 Generic pages require no configuration.
 Modules and their state are displayed in a general layout providing a full picture of the system.
 Each module is represented by a a generic widget.
 Generic pages are organized by mode and domain.
 All modules in each group are displayed alphabetically.